top of page

 Mayonnaise

-1 tbsp sliced scallions
+1 tbsp panko

 Okonomiyaki Sauce (see notes)